xan1242/willow-install-guide/README.md

     ![lp_dialog6.png](./pics/lp_dialog6.png)

-    - If you never see this screen, go to the "Lucky Patcher Troubleshooting" section
+    - If you never see this screen, go to the "Lucky Patcher Troubleshooting" section below

 11. If you're presented with the "Google Play Protect" dialog: